profread/ProjectReveiwMGx/README.md

 # ProjectReveiwMGx
-To enable remote Review of AbuMubaraks UD Research Project.
+To facilitates remote Review of AbuMubarak's UD Research Project.